-The Career Mentoring Program aims to assist 3rd year or above students who are approaching graduation to make a successful and informed transition from university into the workforce, preferably in their field of interest.
+The Career Mentoring Program aims to assist students in 3rd year or above who are approaching graduation to make a successful and informed transition from university into the workforce, preferably in their field of interest.

 - Explore how your identity relates to the industry/occupation of your interest.

 - Receive guidance, advice and insight from a professional in the industry/occupation of your interest.

 - Get support in achieving your personal & professional development goals.